-How to Tell the Front of a Skateboard
+What Side is the Front of a Skateboard?

-However, there are a few ways to confidently determine the nose and tail, or front and back, of the skateboard.
+There are a few ways that you can confidently determine the nose and tail, or front and back, of the skateboard.

 Look At The Graphic On The Bottom Of The Skateboard